Honey, Wax & Mead Competition

-The Richmond Beekeepers Association and the BCHPA are proud to offer contest categories in Master’s (5 years or more in beekeeping) and Novice/Beginner Classes as well as the People’s Choice Award for Honey.
+The BCHPA is proud to offer contest categories in Master’s (5 years or more in beekeeping) and Novice/Beginner Classes as well as the People’s Choice Award for Honey.
 Ribbons and Prizes will be awarded!
-All entrants MUST be in attending or volunteering at the 2016 BCHPA AGM.
+All entrants MUST be in attending or volunteering at the 2023 BCHPA AGM.
 There is no charge for entering.
-Deadline for contest entries is 9am on Friday, October 14th.
-Winners announced at the Banquet dinner event on Friday, October 14th.
+The deadline for contest entries is 12 p.m. on Saturday, October 14, 2023.
+Winners announced at the Banquet dinner event on Saturday, October 14, 2023.

 1. Liquid White